- Is it better to rent or buy in Australia?

 - How much deposit do I need to buy a house in Australia?

 - Typically 20% of the purchase price to avoid Lenders Mortgage Insurance (LMI).
-On an $800,000 property that is $160,000, plus stamp duty ($25,000–$35,000 in most states) and other costs.
-If you have less than 20%, LMI protects the lender and can cost $10,000–$30,000 — though it can be added to the loan.
-The First Home Guarantee lets eligible first home buyers purchase with 5% deposit without LMI, with the government guaranteeing the remaining 15%.
+On an $800,000 property that is $160,000, plus stamp duty ($25,000–$45,000 depending on state) and other costs.
+If you have less than 20%, LMI protects the lender and can cost $10,000–$30,000, though it can be added to the loan.
+The Australian Government 5% Deposit Scheme (formerly the First Home Guarantee) lets eligible first home buyers purchase with 5% deposit without LMI, with the government guaranteeing the remaining 15%.

 - What is the break-even point for buying vs renting in Australia?

 - Break-even is when the total cost of buying (mortgage + stamp duty + ongoing costs) equals the total cost of renting (rent payments) after accounting for equity built.
 In most Australian markets, this historically occurs within 5–10 years, after which buying tends to build significantly more wealth.
 In expensive markets with low rental yields, the break-even can extend to 7–12 years.
-This calculator simplifies the comparison — a full analysis should also include the deposit opportunity cost and ongoing ownership costs.
+This calculator simplifies the comparison; a full analysis should also include the deposit opportunity cost and ongoing ownership costs.

 - Does stamp duty significantly affect the rent vs buy decision?

-- Yes — stamp duty is one of the largest upfront costs of buying and directly extends the break-even period.
+- Yes.
+Stamp duty is one of the largest upfront costs of buying and directly extends the break-even period.
 On an $800,000 property in NSW, stamp duty is approximately $31,500.
 In Victoria it is around $43,000.
 This money is spent before you make a single mortgage payment.
-It is also non-recoverable — unlike a deposit, you cannot sell the home and get stamp duty back.
+It is also non-recoverable: unlike a deposit, you cannot sell the home and get stamp duty back.
 The ACT is progressively replacing stamp duty with an annual land tax, which reduces upfront costs but adds ongoing charges.

 - What ongoing costs should I budget for as a homeowner in Australia?

 - Beyond your mortgage: council rates ($1,000–$3,500/yr depending on suburb and state), building and contents insurance ($2,000–$4,000/yr), water rates ($800–$1,500/yr), and general maintenance (budget 1–1.5% of property value per year for a house, less for a newer apartment).
 Strata levies for apartments can range from $3,000 to $20,000+ per year depending on building size and facilities.
-These costs are not included in this calculator — they typically add $5,000–$15,000/yr to the effective cost of ownership.
+These costs are not included in this calculator; they typically add $5,000–$15,000/yr to the effective cost of ownership.